Bianca Cappello

+Coat of arms of Bianca Cappello as royal consort, with the Capello's Coat of Arms (the blue and white hat), used in the Venetian nobility.

 Bianca Cappello (1548 – 20 October 1587) was an Italian noblewoman, the Grand Duchess consort of Tuscany by marriage to Francesco I de' Medici, Grand Duke of Tuscany.
-She was Francesco's mistress that later married him to become his consort.
+She was Francesco's mistress, who later became his consort when she married him.

 Early life

-Bianca was born in Venice, in 1548, as the second child and only daughter of Venetian nobleman Bartolomeo Cappello (1519-1594) and his wife, Pellegrina Morosini, a member of the Morosini family, one of the richest, noblest and most powerful Venetian noble families, and was noted for her great beauty.
+Bianca was born in Venice in 1548 as the second child and only daughter of Venetian nobleman Bartolomeo Cappello (1519-1594) and his wife, Pellegrina Morosini, a member of the Morosini family, one of the richest, noblest, and most powerful Venetian noble families, and was noted for her great beauty.
 She had an older brother, Vittorio Cappello (b.
 1547), who served as Prime Minister of Tuscany (1579-1581).

 First marriage

 At the age of fifteen she fell in love with Pietro Bonaventuri, a young Florentine clerk in the firm of Salviati family, and on 28 November 1563 escaped with him to Florence, where they were married.
 In 1564 she had a daughter named Virginia, or, according to other sources, Pellegrina.
 The Venetian government made every effort to have Bianca arrested and brought back but the Grand Duke Cosimo I intervened in her favour and she was left unmolested.

 However, she did not get on well with her husband's family, who, although noble, were very much impoverished and made her do menial work, until at last her beauty attracted Grand Prince Francesco, son and heir apparent of the grand duke.